khoasdyn/NoteHighlighter/README.md

 ## What it does

 Open a PDF, select text, and highlight it with one of 7 colors.
-All highlights appear in a searchable sidebar.
+All highlights appear in a searchable, filterable sidebar.
 Click a highlight to jump to its location.
-Drag handles to adjust boundaries.
-Works with both highlights created in-app and imported from other PDF readers.
+Drag handles to adjust highlight boundaries.
+Navigate PDFs using a table of contents sidebar.
+Search for text across the entire document with word-boundary-aware matching and page-grouped results.

+The library home screen displays imported PDFs in a thumbnail grid with a macOS-native sidebar for future expansion (Notes, Journal, Settings).

 ## Quick start